Health Careers

 This is usually an option for those with some clinical experience.
 However, in some cases it is possible to start an academic research career directly after registration.
 A first step could be an internship, designed to help you prepare for working in a research environment, or a Master's degree.

-The Integrated Clinical Academic (ICA) programme is funded by HEE and managed by the National Institute for Health Research (NIHR).
+The Integrated Clinical Academic (ICA) programme is funded by HEE and managed by the National Institute for Health and Care Research (NIHR).
 It provides a range of opportunities to undertake fully-funded clinical research, research training and professional development whilst maintaining clinical practice and salary.

 It is formed of five elements, plus a mentorship scheme: